Here we provide you with 20 effective psychological methods that can be utilised immediately to your advantage:

 If you're trying to be persuasive, reduce the use of words like: “I think” and “In my opinion.”
 These words evoke uncertainty and speculation.
 Change your words to ‘I know’ and ‘I will’ to encourage confidence from your words.

 - See one, do one, teach one method - If you are taught a new task or provided with vital information, find another person to teach or explain what you just learned.
 You will comprehend the concept much better and highlight what points you may need to work on.
 “If you can't explain it to someone else then you don't understand it”

 - Debate - If you're making a point, provide your argument first.
 Persuasiveness is often fragile and dependent on your social clout.
-For example, let's say you make the statement: "I'm an vegetarian and this is what I believe," you're already perceived as less persuasive and more biased because people are already aware of why you're arguing what you're arguing; you have something to gain by convincing people.
-What you should do is not say you're a vegetarian at all.
-Say "this is what I believe..."
+For example, let's say you make the statement: "I'm a vegetarian and this is what I believe," you're already perceived as less persuasive and more biased because people are already aware of why you're arguing what you're arguing; you have something to gain by convincing people.
+Don't say you're a vegetarian at all.
+Instead, say: "This is what I believe..."
 Because people don't have any predetermined assumptions, they will be more likely to view you as less biased.

 - You know how a joke ceases to be funny when you have to repeat it countless times?
 Well use that to your benefit; if you find yourself on the receiving end of a joke, act like you can't hear them and ask him to repeat it like 3 times.
 By the time he says it a 3rd or 4th time, the wind will be out of the sails.

 - An excellent way to judge the character of a person is by how they treat people who can do absolutely nothing for them.